jannikmi/timezonefinder/README.md

 		# ... do something with timezone_name ...

-# Comparison to tzwhere
+# Comparison to pytzwhere

 In comparison to [pytzwhere](https://pypi.python.org/pypi/tzwhere/2.2) I managed to **speed up** the queries **by more than 100 times**.
 **Initialisation time** and **memory usage** are also **significanlty reduced**, while my algorithm yields the **same results**.
-In some cases `tzwhere` even does not find anything and `timezonefinder` does, for example when the point is only close to a timezone.
+In some cases `pytzwhere` even does not find anything and `timezonefinder` does, for example when the point is only close to a timezone.

 Similarities: